 Most people seem to have issues with accounting because they have trouble understanding the "why".
 Every time I help someone, they always have this perplexed look on their face.
 When we discuss the Profit and Loss Statement (Income Statement), they don't understand why accounts are organized the way they are or the difference between Cost of Goods Sold and Expenses.
 Most people think accountants are just people who like math.
 Big myth!
 We are great with details and organizing data.
 If teachers, tutors and fellow accountants could explain the "how and why" of accounting, fewer people would have problems.

 Yeah I feel you, working out your accounting homework in Excel can be frustrating and tedious, especially for students just starting off their accounting coursework.
 You might think "hey, I can do this faster on paper with my calculator."
 But if you plan on getting past Financial Accounting, you're gonna need to master this essential program, and homework is the best way to do it.
 Besides that, your professors will prefer it and in the long run your grade with thank you.
 Here's why: 1.)
 End of Term Projects Just about every accounting class I've ever taken has had a hefty term project, usually a financial statement, and its always due in Excel/spreadsheet format.
 While you may be able to get through most of the semester turning in homework problems done in pencil, you don't want to be struggling with both excel and complex calculations when the deadline for your term project is looming and you are crunched for time.
-Learn it now, and spare yourself the stress... read more
+Learn it now, and spare yourself... read more

 It is important to have someone that is trained and certified in the day to day procedures, management, direction, and processing of payroll.
 A common misconception is payroll consist of only printing checks.
 Maybe, you are asking yourself what is evolved in payroll?
 Find A System Monitor First, you have to find a system to monitor and track the time of your employees.
 You have to decide if that system will be electronic or manual.
 You know manual...you still enter your time into a printed timesheet.
 A more accurate choice would be electronic processing.
 Electronic processing involves the use of a time clock or a kiosk machine, and your employees can log in and out to track time.
 Gather All Time Cards And/Or Electronic Entries Second, gather all time cards or electronic entries and forward to manager, ect to verify the hours reported by the employee is correct.
-You will have to make corrections and changes if the hours taken are... read more
+You will have to make corrections and changes... read more

 Rather than repeat my open response, I would just like to take the opportunity to thank this site for its creation.
 I was referred to this service by one of my old professors from Skyline College in San Bruno, CA. Everyday, I wake up looking for a purpose i-n the morning.
 Education is a two-way street.
 Getting diplomas and degrees is a function of being a hard-working student coupled with knowledgeable professors, supportive friends and family and persistence.
 Being a tutor is a chance to provide encouragement and academic success to students in need of strengthening their weaknesses.
 Getting a new student is like the first day of school for me because we will learn from each other.
 One-way lecturing is no fun.
 Students will get light-heartedness, patience and follow-through until they are satisfied with results.
 When they take the test we are working towards, I will feel like I am behind them, cheering them on.